Monday, May 9, 2011

 Today, May 9, is a day commemorating the victory over the Nazi army in World War II.
 Or, as the war is called here, the Great Patriotic War.

 In America, we recognize D-Day on June 6, but May 9 was when the Nazi army surrendered to the Soviet army.
 Today is a holiday, and everyone has the day off (even KCA!).
-The above painting is of Red Square, when the soldiers threw down the German banners in a pile to be burned.
+The above photo is of Red Square, when the soldiers threw down the German banners in a pile to be burned.
 I've seen old video footage of this parade and event, and there is a feeling of great triumph.
 The soldiers are yelling "Hoorah!
 Hoorah!"

 1:22 Holding the Nazi flags that they've "captured"